Alex Consani

-Alex Monette Consani (born July 23, 2003) is an American model and influencer.
+Alex Monette Consani (born July 23, 2003) is an American model and actress.
 She started modeling in 2015 and became the world's youngest transgender model at the time at age 12.
 After signing with IMG Models in 2019, Consani started using TikTok in 2020 during the COVID-19 pandemic and became popular online for her comedic videos, earning over three million followers by 2024.
 In 2024, Consani was the first transgender model to win the Fashion Award for Model of the Year and, along with Valentina Sampaio, to walk for the Victoria's Secret Fashion Show.

 Early life

 Alex Monette Consani was born on July 23, 2003, in Petaluma, California.
 Her mother works in water conservation while her father works with Guide Dogs for the Blind.
-She is of Italian, English and German descent.
+She is of Italian, English, and German descent.
 She is transgender and began wearing feminine clothing at age four before deciding on the name Alex at age eight and undergoing hormone replacement therapy during puberty.
 She started modeling in early 2015 after her mother found an advertisement on Facebook for Slay Model Management, a Los Angeles-based modeling agency made up entirely of transgender models.
 She became, at the time, the youngest transgender model in the world at age 12.
 In 2016, a profile on her in Cosmopolitan Germany went viral online.
 She appeared in a photoshoot with Dominique Jackson at age 13.

-In 2021, she graduated from Petaluma High School and began attending Pace University with the help of Petaluma Educational Foundation, receiving an Alphabet Soup Thrift Store Scholarship and a MacIlvain Family Scholarship.
+In 2021, Consani graduated from Petaluma High School and began attending Pace University with the help of Petaluma Educational Foundation, receiving an Alphabet Soup Thrift Store Scholarship and a MacIlvain Family Scholarship.